taowenjun120435/20191105/README.md

 # 20191105
-try it again after 6 month ago; time past so fast  i need keep calm and go on
+try it again after 6 monthes; time past so fast  i need keep calm and go on